 How long does it take to improve your gut health through diet?

-This depends on how damaged your gut is to begin with, how long it’s been that way, and how dedicated you are to adopting new, gut-healthy habits.
+However the length of time it will take to improve long-term health issues depends on how damaged your gut is to begin with, how long it’s been that way, and how dedicated you are to adopting new, gut-healthy habits.

 Natural healing through food and diet is a slow and gradual process.
 This is a different process to covering up a symptom with a chemical drug, while leaving the root of the problem intact.
 Healing through food works more along the time frame of gardening, or farming.
 You’re restoring the health of your inner ecosystem, which will restore your immune and overall health.
 It’s like feeding the soil, instead of pouring chemical fertilisers on the plant.
 Slow and steady improvement is what you’re after!